 If you’re new to running a business, don’t reinvent the wheel.
-Learn from the most successful brands – and apply their lessons to your own start-up.
+You can find all the best advice on articles like the ones on Salesforce, or similar, and you can learn how to expand your business too.
+But what better way than to learn from the most successful brands – and apply their lessons to your own start-up?
 Here are five brands to get you started:

 If there’s one thing Amazon does well, it’s customer service.
 If you’re just starting out, you should follow their lead and make this a priority.